matthew-scherf/Only-One/scripts/README.md

 - Directory structure

 **Output:**
-- ✅ for each found dependency
+-  Tick for each found dependency
-- ❌ for missing dependencies with installation instructions
+-  Cross for missing dependencies with installation instructions

 ---